 Students selecting Composition electives will be required to compile a portfolio of work as part of the process of preparing a submitted work.
-The portfolio may be requested by the Board of Studies to validate authorship of the submitted work.
+The portfolio may be requested by the NSW Education Standards Authority (NESA) to validate authorship of the submitted work.